shyamrallapalli/h_pseu_analysis/Interpro5_scan_go_analysis/Interproscan5_go_analysis.md

 script submits job in a batch of 25 sequences and job submission and Interpro scan was done overnight.

 Next morning the same script was used to get results with following command to retrieve annotations

+Batch of jobs were submitted on 5th November and data was retried on 6th November

 * `ruby run_iprscn5_async.rb Chalara_fraxinea_ass_s1v1_ann_v1.1.protein.faa get_results`